Blinds.com Celebrates 25 Years of Innovation

 May 26, 2021, 08:00 ET

-HOUSTON, May 26, 2021 /PRNewswire/ -- Blinds.com, a Home Depot company and flagship property of Global Custom Commerce, is celebrating 25 years of innovative technology that streamlines the customer shopping experience and enables personalization and customization of everything for home renovation and decoration, including window treatments, countertops, screen and storm doors, decking and millwork.
+HOUSTON, May 26, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Blinds.com, a Home Depot company and flagship property of Global Custom Commerce, is celebrating 25 years of innovative technology that streamlines the customer shopping experience and enables personalization and customization of everything for home renovation and decoration, including window treatments, countertops, screen and storm doors, decking and millwork.

 PRESENTING ADVANCES IN TECHNOLOGY